 She moved to the CDF experiment as a postdoctoral researcher for the University of California at Los Angeles, and continued her research on CDF as a tenure-track Fermilab Wilson fellow, gaining the title of Scientist-1.
-In 2008, she moved to the University of Chicago as an Assistant Professor, where her research focused on the ATLAS experiment, and was promoted in 2012 to Associate Professor.
+From 2008-2012 she was as an Associate Professor at the University of Chicago, where her research focused on the ATLAS experiment.
 In 2008, she received the Alfred Sloan Fellowship in recognition of distinguished performance and a unique potential to make substantial contributions to physics.
 In 2010, she was awarded the Young Scientist Prize of the International Union of Pure and Applied Physics for outstanding achievement in experimental particle physics.

-She is currently a member of the Physics Advisory Committee to the director of the Fermi National Laboratory, secretary of the International Union of Physicists and Applied Physicists (C11), and she represents the University of Zurich in the Cherenkov Telescope Array council.
+She is currently a member of the Physics Advisory Committee to the director of the Fermi National Laboratory, secretary of the International Union of Physicists and Applied Physicists (C11).

 Her current research is focused on the CMS experiment, which she joined in 2012.
-She is currently serving a two-year term (2018-2020) as the Top-quark Physics Analysis Group convener for the CMS experiment, and is engaged in developing the next upgrade of the CMS pixel detector.
+She has served a two-year term (2018-2020) as the Top-quark Physics Analysis Group convener and has been appointed Physics Coordinator of the CMS experiment (2021-2023).
+Her group is also engaged in developing the next upgrade of the CMS pixel detector.